mattermost/docs/source/developer/slash-commands.md

 Custom slash commands are off by default, and can be enabled by the system administrator.
 If you are the system administrator you can enable them by doing the following:

 1. Login to your Mattermost team account that has the system administrator role.
-2. Enable slash commands from **System Console** > **Integrations** > **Webhooks and Commands**.
+2. Navigate to **System Console** > **Integrations** > **Custom Integrations**
+3. Enable slash commands by setting the **Enable Custom Slash Commands** option to true
-3. (Optional) Configure the **Enable Overriding Usernames from Webhooks and Slash Commands** option to allow custom slash commands to post under any name.
+3. (Optional) Configure the **Enable integrations to override usernames** option to allow custom slash commands to post under any name.
 If not enabled, the username of the user who activated the command will be used
-4. (Optional) Configure the **Enable Overriding Icon from Webhooks and Slash Commands** option to allow custom slash commands to post using any icon.
+4. (Optional) Configure the **Enable integrations to override profile picture icons** option to allow custom slash commands to post using any icon.
 If not enabled, the icon of the user who activated the command will be used
-5. (Optional) Configure the **Enable Integrations for Admin Only** option to allow only system and team admins to create slash commands
+5. (Optional) Configure the **Restrict managing integrations to Admins** option to allow only system and team admins to create slash commands
+5. Save your changes

 ### Set Up a Custom Command
 Once slash commands are enabled, you will be able to set some up through the Mattermost UI.
 You can do so by following these steps: